 Here’s Jim Anderson’s radio story from today’s newscast on WBDC-FM:

-One just never knows when one might meet one of Santa's Helpers…and at the Vigo County School Corporation, there is a Hoosier Prairie fifth grader who will think twice before he starts to spread unfounded rumors about Santa Claus…and he'll probably think once more before believing his own story…now that he has the facts.
+One just never knows when one might meet one of Santa’s Helpers.
+At the Vigo County School Corporation, there is a Hoosier Prairie fifth grader who will think twice before he starts to spread unfounded rumors about Santa Claus.
+He’ll probably think once more before believing his own story … now that he has the facts.

-That was indeed his plan, but a supervisor at the after-school program interceded and warned him to be careful about the "knowledge" he was about to share…
+That was indeed his plan, but a supervisor at the after-school program interceded.
+She warned him to be careful about the “knowledge” he was about to share.

 While everyone may believe as they choose, Julie Anderson explained to students that she not only believed in Santa — she actually worked with Santa Claus!